NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

 Client / local PC
 ^^^^^^^^^^^^^^^^^
-There are no special requirements for the local resource where the SimStack Client and the WaNos are installed.
+There are no special requirements for the `Client` where the SimStack Client and the WaNos are installed.
 The SimStack Client is available for Linux, Windows and MacOS.

 Installation step-by-step
 ----------------------------
-On the computational resource
+On the `Server` / HPC Cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Install micromamba
     ::